szogyenyid/php-builder/README.md

 Builder method names must start with "with".
 Invalid method name: $methodName
 ```

-If a setter with the corresponding name as builder method is not found, the following message will be sent with a BuilderException:
+If a setter with the corresponding name as builder method is not found, and the given property is not public, the following message will be sent with a BuilderException:

 ```
-No method with name "$methodName" found in class $className
+No method with name "set$Property" nor public property with name "$property" found in class $class
 ```

 ## License